efren-palacios/duellinks/_posts/content/events/2018/04/2018-04-19-yami-marik-returns.md

 ### Duel Awards - Eternal Fame Awaits!

-Take screenshots (post in the comments or Discord: #yami-marik_event), when the event is over the person with:
+Take screenshots (post in the comments below!), when the event is over the person with:
 - The 'best drop' will have their name posted here
 - Highest Event Points will have their name posted here
 - Most Prismatic drops will have their name posted here

-Immortalised forever on Duel Link Meta!
+Immortalised forever on Duel Links Meta!

 ---